Texan - Wine Nerd Herd Member

 With any new wines I haven’t tried, I like to follow them from pop-and-pour and see how/if they evolve over a couple of days.
 Right upon opening this had a very Paso-profile to it…big fruit and florals aromatically, but not really Tempranillo-like.
 Dark blue and black berry fruit, dark cocoa and cassis.
 Very primary (unsurprisingly).
 The mid-palate shows great weight and texture but it falls off a cliff at the finish with not much else.
 Check back-in…

 Days two and three showed enhanced profiles of a fleshed out and broad shouldered wine (which wasn’t there on day one).
 The fruit profile has shades of red, some black pepper spice is on the mid-palate and the finish matches the beautiful mid-palate profile.
 Structure is well framed.
 Finishes with a weightless richness that I find in high-end Paso wines.
-Very enjoyable. — 5 hours ago
+Very enjoyable. — a month ago